 On April 29, 2022, we entered into a civil settlement agreement with the U.S. government that resolved the DOJ investigation.
 Pursuant to the settlement agreement, we paid approximately \$34.4 million to the U.S. government.
 We cooperated fully with the DOJ investigation.
 We deny the allegations in the settlement agreement, and the settlement is not an admission of liability by us.
-While we intend to continue to work with applicable third-party payors with the objective of validating and establishing additional processes to support any future claims that we may submit for reimbursement and, as of September 15, 2022, we have begun to accept insurance benefits as a method of direct payment again under certain limited circumstances, we may not be able to arrive at additional acceptable processes or submit future claims in sufficient volume to meaningfully restore or expand our insurance-based business.
+Additionally, following the settlement with the U.S. government, a payor audit related to claims submitted for customers with FEHB plans remains in process, although as of April 13, 2023, we are no longer subject to prepayment review of claims by the third-party payor with whom historically we had the largest volume.
+While we intend to continue to work with applicable third-party payors with the objective of validating and establishing additional processes to support any future claims that we may submit for reimbursement and, as of September 15, 2022, we have begun to accept insurance benefits as a method of direct payment again under certain limited circumstances, we may not be able to arrive at additional processes or submit future claims, including under the FEHB program, in sufficient volume to meaningfully restore or expand our insurance-based business.
 For example, we do not currently conduct in-person hearing tests, and it is possible that in-person testing would be required to support any claims submissions, representing a significant change from our past processes and direct-to-customer business model that may adversely impact the attractiveness of our offerings to customers.